pgssanjana/face_recognition_app/README.md

 I have used Microsoft Azure’s Face API for face recognition in my app.
 The documentation that I have referred to is: https://westus.dev.cognitive.microsoft.com/docs/services/563879b61984550e40cbbe8d/operations/563879b61984550f3039523c

+Configurations of the emulator: pixel 4a 6GB RAM ,128GB ROM,Android-12.